-Enterprise Resource Planning (ERP)/Security: In 2018, the SAP employee/manager self service for electronic time sheets was completed for the remaining larger departments: Sheriff's, DHS, and MCH.
-The SAP Sales Project, to automate credit card collection for applicable departments, was completed in 2018 for Vital Records.
-Environmental Health and Weights and Measures are planned in 2019.
-In 2019, Monroe Community Hospital's Stores application will be converted to SAP Inventory for central materials management and MCH users.
-The SAP S/4 upgrade testing is planned for 2019 with go live planned for 2020 for all functions in Human Resources, Finance and Purchasing and Asset Management.
-In 2018, the County implemented cyber security initiatives that included security for the SAP Portal.
-In 2019 we are planning to implement a new Security application to manage governance risk and compliance called Access Control as well as other security measures.
+Enterprise Resource Planning (ERP)/Security: In 2018, the SAP Employee/Manager Self Service application for electronic time sheets was completed for the Office of the Sheriff, Department of Human Services, and MCH.
+The SAP Sales Project, to automate credit card collection for applicable departments, was completed in 2018 for Vital Records and will be completed for the Office of Environmental Health and Weights and Measures in 2020.
+In 2020 the MCH Stores application will be converted to SAP inventory for central materials management and MCH users.
+The SAP S/4 upgrade testing and implementation is planned for 2020 for all functions in Human Resources, Finance, Purchasing, and Asset Management.
+In 2019, the County purchased cyber security software to make remote use of our new Exchange/Outlook platform more secure; this will be implemented in 2020.
+A new Security application to manage governance risk and compliance called Access Control, as well as other security measures, will also be imlemented in 2020